course-kit/client/README.md

 The constructor takes one parameter:

-- `options : object`.
+- `options: object`.
 An optional object with the following options:

 | Option name | Required? | Type | Description |
 |-|-|-|-|